 THE LIGHT HOUSE & GREEN POINT URBAN PARK

-At Three Anchor Bay the route leaves the paved promenade and follows a tarred pavement to the red and white Green Point Lighthouse.
-Turn right here and cross the road at the pedestrian crossing into Mouille Point.
+The route continues along the paved promenade past Three Anchor Bay where it eventually joins with the tarred pavement along beach road.
+Turn right here and follow the tarred pavement until you reach the red and white Green Point Lighthouse.
+Here you turn left and cross the road at the pedestrian crossing into Mouille Point.
 This area is filled with bike friendly cafes and restaurants, which make for a great mid-ride pit stop.

 From Mouille Point the route enters the fynbos wonderland of Green Point Urban Park via the West Entrance on Bay Road.
 Green Point Park is filled with beautiful indigenous gardens, water ways and play areas for both children and adults.
 Entry is free and it is worth spending time exploring some of its features like the Labyrinth and biodiversity garden or grab a snack at the tea room and picnic on the lawns.